Adoption of International Financial Reporting Standards (IFRS)

 On 21 July 2014, the OECD released the Standard for Automatic Exchange of Financial Account Information in Tax Matters, including the Commentary on the CRS.
 CRS seeks to establish the automatic exchange of tax information as the new global standard.
 The automatic exchange of information involves the systematic and periodic transmission of extensive taxpayer information from the country in which a taxpayer’s financial accounts are located to that taxpayer’s country of residence.

-The regulations that require UK Financial Institutions to collect, maintain and report fcbcinformation for exchange with jurisdictions party to the multilateral competent authority agreement or committed to automatic exchange, are The International Tax Compliance Regulations 2015 (as amended) which came into force from 1 January 2016.
+The regulations that require UK financial institutions to collect, maintain, and report information for exchange with jurisdictions party to the multilateral competent authority agreement or committed to automatic exchange are The International Tax Compliance Regulations 2015 (as amended), which came into force from 1 January 2016.
 Similar to FATCA, UK-based financial institutions must comply with the CRS or face non-compliance consequences, including penalties.

 UK tax legislation

 Announcements of proposed new legislation generally occur at least once a year.
 The main announcement is made on Budget Day (generally in October), when tax rates are set for the coming year.
 Other announcements can be made at other times and, subject to becoming approved and adopted law, can apply from a specified date.
 The new legislation is then included in an annual Finance Act, which is expected to be finalised in February or March.
 Much of the legislation introduced in recent years has been due to challenges under the EC treaty, or as a result of the tax planning being notified under the UK's tax avoidance disclosure regulations.
 In the year of a general election, there may be additional Budget Days and Finance Acts.